underscoreio/underscoreio/src/_posts/2017-06-02-uniting-church-and-state.md

 We can't easily change the way we perform these operations.
 If we want to pretty-print expressions, returning a `String`, or compute with `BigDecimal` for exact results, we have to change all our existing code.

-In summary is easy to add new operations to our calculator (methods) but hard to add new actions (result types).
+In summary it is easy to add new operations to our calculator (methods) but hard to add new actions (result types).

 ### Classic FP

-Now let's see how we might be approach the same problem from a classic FP perspective.
+Now let's see how we might approach the same problem from a classic FP perspective.
 Again, we're going for a very basic approach like we might write in, say, ML.

 The first step is to implement an algebraic data type describing the computations we allow.